kiedtl/finwe/doc/language.md

 For example: `.Foo/foo`, `.Foo/bar`, `.Foo/baz`.

-In the future, when Bur gets some basic type inference, the need to specify the type might go away: `.foo`.
+In the future, when Finwë gets some basic type inference, the need to specify the type might go away: `.foo`.

-Bur has some builtin enums, such as `Op`.
+There are some builtin enums, such as `Op`.
 See the `asm()` docs for more info.

 ### Structs